 Magnesium is one of the most abundant minerals in the body and plays a role in over 600 enzymatic reactions.
 Although it’s one of the most important minerals for optimal health, up to 50% of Americans are magnesium deficient.
+Truthfully, the importance of magnesium cannot be overstated.

-Low levels of magnesium can lead to increased risk of heart disease, diabetes, poor nutrient absorption, high blood pressure, depression, disrupted sleep, cramps, and muscle tension not helped by NSAIDS, migraines, constipation, and other health issues.
+Low levels of magnesium can lead to increased risk of heart disease, diabetes, poor nutrient absorption, high blood pressure, depression, disrupted sleep, cramps and muscle tension not helped by NSAIDS, migraines, constipation, and other health issues.

 There are many ways to get more magnesium into your body including a healthy diet, supplements, lotions, and even taking a bath!
 Keep reading to learn more.